natoriamilligan/app-deployment/README.md

    14. Set up Github Actions for automatic deployments
        - Added secrets and variables to the Github repository
        - Created workflow (.yml file)

+## Troubleshooting
+I encountered several problems throughout creating this architecture and deploying this app.
+Here are a list of some of the problems I encountered and how I fixed them:
+1. When I first created the yaml file for Github Actions I kept encountering an error "key enableFaultInjection" which was related to my task definition.
+The tasks would fail if they were started via Github Actions but not if I pushed an image manually to ECR.
+I realized that I was using the wrong version for the action invocation for aws-actions/amazon-ecs-deploy-task-definition.
+I need to be using version 2 but I was using version 1.
+I assume there was a bug that was fixed.
+2. After I fixed the Github Actions problem, my tasks would still fail.
+In CloudWatch I saw that my environment variable for the database url could not be read.
+I realized that the variable was stored in a .env file that I did not push and that I need to added the variable as a secret in AWS Secrets Manager.
+Then I revised the task definition using JSON and added a secrets key.
+3. My tasks would also fail because the tables in the ECR image did not match the tables in RDS.
+I must have changed my tables at some point and never migrated the changes.
+Migrating fixed the problem.
+4. I originally did not have an ALB, but when I added one, my tasks would fail.
+The ALB came back with a 404 error code.
+I did not have a health check path so I created one in my app and added the path to the target group (/health) to return an ok 200.